Technology

 3. Artificial Intelligence/Machine Learning for Improvement

-Artificial intelligence (AI) and machine learning (ML) provide constant improvement as computer programs learn more about a particular business’s inventory system.
-These programmes can better integrate inventory movement and levels across complex networks, and they can identify weaknesses that create increased costs.
-For example, AI/ML might show that a particular product’s packaging results in above-average shipping damage rates.
+Artificial intelligence (AI) and machine learning (ML) keep getting better as the software learns more about a particular business's inventory system.
+They integrate inventory movement and levels across complex networks, and they flag the weaknesses that quietly drive up costs.
+AI/ML might reveal, for instance, that one product's packaging leads to above-average shipping damage rates.

 4. Data Analytics for Predictive Picking

-Data analytics is reliant on IoT, ML, and AI.
-As these three advance, more businesses will be able to initiate predictive picking.
+Predictive picking leans on IoT, ML, and AI.
+As those three advance, more businesses will be in a position to attempt it.

 5. Warehouse Automation for Labor Reduction

-The more that can be automated in warehouse management, the less businesses must spend on employee wages.
-In most cases, it costs less to maintain a robot than it does to pay an employee.
+The more of a warehouse you automate, the less you spend on wages.
+In most cases, a robot costs less to maintain than an employee costs to pay.

-Automation requires equipment, and that equipment includes both automatic guided vehicles (AVGs) and autonomous mobile robots (AMRs).
-AVGs have been used in warehouses for well over a half-century, and they still have use today.
-AMRs are able to do even more than their predecessors.
+Automation runs on equipment, and that equipment includes both automatic guided vehicles (AGVs) and autonomous mobile robots (AMRs).
+AGVs have worked warehouses for well over half a century and still earn their keep.
+AMRs go further than their predecessors ever could.

 7. Multi-Warehousing for Distribution

-Distributed inventory management uses multiple distribution locations throughout a region, a country, or the world.
-Storing supplies allows for a more geographically streamlined supply chain management, and storing products makes faster delivery possible.
-It’s also easier to scale, grow and manage emergencies.
+Distributed inventory management spreads stock across multiple sites within a region, a country, or the world.
+Holding supplies this way streamlines supply chain management geographically, and holding products closer to customers speeds up delivery.
+It's also easier to scale, grow, and handle emergencies.

 8. Third-Party Logistics for Affordability

-Making the most of some inventory management methods requires specialized software, equipment, and warehouse designs.
-Not all small- and medium-sized businesses (SMBs) have the resources to afford these.
+Getting the most out of some inventory methods means buying specialized software, equipment, and warehouse layouts.
+Many small- and medium-sized businesses (SMBs) simply can't justify that outlay.

 9. Smart Inventory Forecasting for Improved Purchasing